angshuman-agarwal/CefSharp-Play-Videos/README.md

 Simply feed in a subtitle file of the format `.ass` - [Advanced Substation Alpha](https://www.matroska.org/technical/specs/subtitles/ssa.html) to ffmpeg on the command line.

+__NB:__ Following command will convert to webm and also add subtitles as well.
 ```ffmpeg -y -i myMp4Video.mp4 -vf subtitles=mySubtitlefile.ass outputvideo.webm```

 #### How to generate the subtitles (.ass) file ?